 Active DXer - DXCC Honor Roll (current 354/339; #1 Honor Roll 1994; 5BDXCC 1993) and have also always been an avid contester.

-Charter member of WNYDXA (W2DXA), co-founder of WNYCC (W2RR - also trustee), still and always a BADXC'er and am a life member of ARRL.
+Charter member of WNYDXA (W2DXA), co-founder of WNYCC (W2RR - also trustee), member NFR (NF2RS) and still/always a BADXC'er and am a life member of ARRL.

 Elma, NY QTH has a Force 12 A4S & various wires @ 50 feet; current rig there is a Ten-Tec Omni VI+ and Titan amp.

 South Wales, NY W2RR QTH has three towers presently - a crankup/tiltover with TH5 & D3W tribanders & various wires @ 60 feet; a fixed multi-wire 40m sloper system @ 50 feet; an 80 flat-top dipole @ 50 feet; a 160 inverted vee @ 50 feet and an original 1964 120' Telrex Big Bertha with a Mosley 2-el 40 @ 94' and Hygain Long John monobanders 20-15-10m.
 The rig there is currently a Yaesu FTDX5000 and Alpha 87A amp, with a Kenwood TS590S and Ameritron ALS-600 for "backup".

 Enjoy all kinds of small and big game hunting (and yes, I eat everything I shoot) and all shooting sports (life member NRA, SCOPE, NYSRPA, Elma NY Conservation Club).